1 9 8 9 – 1 9 9 4 (UK)

 102 x 30 minute episodes

-Sharon (Pauline Quirke) and Tracey (Linda Robson) were adopted sisters.
-Tracey had clearly done better for herself than Sharon, and had a £750,000 neo-Georgian home called ‘Dalentrace’ in Bryan Close, in the upmarket Essex suburb of Chigwell.
+Birds of a Feather began on 16 October 1989 and featured adopted sisters Sharon (Pauline Quirke) and Tracey (Linda Robson).
+Tracey had clearly done better for herself than Sharon and had a £750,000 neo-Georgian home called ‘Dalentrace’ in Bryan Close, in the upmarket Essex suburb of Chigwell.

 What Tracey didn’t realise was that her childhood sweetheart, Darryl, was paying for all this with the proceeds of crime.
 All was revealed when he and Sharon’s dim Greek husband Chris were arrested for armed robbery and sentenced to 12 years in Maidstone prison.